gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 # data set notebooks:

-data_set_generate_data_object:
-generates one object that has the structure:
+data_set_generate_data_object: generates one object that has the structure:
 [Session number][Right or left side of the brain][ipsi or contra response][trial type]{period}.

+data_set_generate_data_object-with bootstrap on sessions.ipynb: generates one object that has the structure:
+[Session number][Right or left side of the brain][ipsi or contra response][trial type]{period}.
+Each mouse is resampled with return and 10 sesssions are taken.

+data_set_generate_data_object-with bootstrap on sessions.ipynb
 ### lineplot (each session avg contributes one trace.
 The avg of all those traces are plotted)

 papermill_data_set_lineplot_(ic_together):